CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo-begininprocdebugging-method.md

 ## <a name="parameters"></a>Paramètres
  `fThisThreadOnly`
- [in] Définissez cette valeur sur `true` pour initialiser la prise en charge du débogage pour le thread actuel uniquement ; affectez-lui la valeur `false` pour initialiser la prise en charge du débogage pour tous les threads.
+ [in] Set this value to `true` to initialize debugging support for only the current thread; set it to `false` to initialize debugging support for all threads.

  `pdwProfilerContext`
- [out] Pointeur vers une valeur retournée qui identifie la session de débogage.
+ [out] The pointer to a returned value that identifies the debugging session.

 ## <a name="remarks"></a>Notes
- Les services de débogage CLR pris en charge limitée dans le processus de débogage dans les versions 1.0 et 1.1 du .NET Framework.
-Dans le processus de débogage activé un profileur d’utiliser les parties de l’inspection de l’API de débogage.
-Toutefois, en raison des commentaires client, dans le processus de débogage a été supprimé depuis le .NET Framework version 2.0 et remplacé par un ensemble de fonctionnalités qui sont plus adaptées à l’API de profilage.
+ The CLR debugging services supported limited in-process debugging in the .NET Framework versions 1.0 and 1.1.
+In-process debugging enabled a profiler to use the inspection portions of the debugging API.
+However, due to customer feedback, in-process debugging has been removed from the .NET Framework in version 2.0, and replaced with a set of functionality that is more in line with the profiling API.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib

- **Version du .NET framework :** 1.0
+ **.NET Framework Version:** 1.0

 ## <a name="see-also"></a>Voir aussi